Frequently Asked Questions: Irritable bowel syndrome

 All of the background information I rely upon is described in exceptional depth in primary medical texts and references, including The Merck Manual, which I quote so often.
 I learned most of these basic facts back in the seventies in medical schools from textbooks authored decades earlier and from professors trained before World War II.

 If a medical doctor doesn’t know “all this” basic information about human digestion, he/she wouldn’t be able to pass a licensing board exam.
 So this question should really ask: “Why doctors don’t use all this information to treat patients?”

 Well, some do, particularly outside of the United States.
 Since most of the healthcare delivery in the United States is orchestrated by pharmaceutical companies, which publish the majority of textbooks and references, administer continuous medical education (CME) courses, design and administer licensing exams, and own or sponsor most of the medical publications and web sites, doctors are trained to rely more on tests and drugs, than on inexpensive and truly effective solutions.

-Besides, it's faster and easier to write prescriptions; drugs offer quick relief to patients and create an aura of competence; and the drugs' side effects bring a ton more repeat business soon thereafter.
+Besides, it’s faster and easier to write prescriptions; drugs offer quick relief to patients and create an aura of competence, and the drugs’ side effects bring a ton more repeat business soon after that.
 So why kill the bonanza writing web pages (such as this), or waste valuable “face” time teaching patients the fine points of stools?

 In the doctors' defense, I have to say this: the majority of their patients don't give a damn about the causes of their diseases; don't care to learn how to eliminate these causes, don't want to change anything in their lives and diets, and prefer an instant fix with this or that pill, ideally for free.